 At PropellerAds, you use our conversion tracking feature free of charge and get all the insights you need to improve their performance.
 You’ll be able to see all your campaigns through one centralized dashboard and tweak different settings that ultimately influence your sales funnel.

 At the same time, you can implement out partners’ tracking services to help you gain more insights, make the right decisions from a financial perspective, and analyze your campaigns efficiently.

 Third-Party Tracking Services Explained

 Data you collect through our conversion tracking can help you make significant changes.
 However, implementing a tool that renders the information and presents it in a logical manner can help you make the right decisions quickly, rather than having to sieve through the information manually.

 In addition to the above, third-party tracking services also help you collect more data.
 Our conversion tracking tool collects basic pieces of information, whereas fully-featured tracking services can help gather more intricate data.

 Keep in mind that not all tracking services work with all platforms, so you should research their compatibility before making a choice.

 At PropellerAds, we’ve partnered with different tracking providers in order to allow seamless integration with our platform.
 This means you’ll get all the benefits from detailed conversion tracking while enjoying a smoother user experience.

 Here’s a list of trackers we recommend:

-Want to learn how to set up conversion tracking with these services – check out this complete set of resources.
+Want to learn how to set up conversion tracking with these services – find the guide and complete set of resources here.